maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 The whole point of STACK is not to use multiple-choice questions, but instead to have the student enter an algebraic expression!
 That said there are occasions where it is very useful, if not necessary, to use multiple-choice questions in their various forms.
-STACK's use of a CAS is then very helpful to generate random versions of multiple-choice questions based on the mathematical values.
+STACK's use of a CAS is then very helpful to generate random variants of multiple-choice questions based on the mathematical values.

 This can also be one input in a multi-part randomly generated question.
 E.g. you might say "which method do you need to integrate \( \sin(x)\cos(x) \)?" and give students the choice of (i) trig functions first,